Guide to Skiing in the Sierra Nevada (Granada, Spain)

-4. Swim in the beautiful steam rooms and Andalusian Arab baths at Hammam Al Andalus (€35 per person) in Granada city centre.
+4. Swim in the beautiful steam rooms and Andalusian Arab baths at Hammam Al Andalus (€35 per person) in Granada city center.

 5. Day trip to the coast for a dip in the Mediterranean (1hr drive) or explore the Nerja caves (1hr 30min) – €10 euros.

-✈️ The nearest three airports (all fly international) are:
+The nearest three airports (all fly internationally) are:

 🚌The bus company Alsa.es run buses to Granada from all over Spain.

 You can easily drive to the resort by heading to Granada and then taking the A-395 and winding up 31km of good tarmac.
-Check the weather before hand as occasionally if the roads are icy you may need to buy chains for your car tyres en route.
+Check the weather beforehand as occasionally if the roads are icy you may need to buy chains for your car tires en route.
 Police have been known to fine motorists not using chains if the road is icy or snowy.

-Sierra Nevada has lots of restaurants and a few late night bars and pubs with cosy fireplaces.
+Sierra Nevada has lots of restaurants and a few late-night bars and pubs with cozy fireplaces.

-The Spanish crowd tend to start late and the party doesn’t really begin until 1-2am in some spots.
+The Spanish crowd tends to start late and the party doesn’t really begin until 1-2 am in some spots.

-Yes, the resort opens up night skiing later on in the season – depending on conditions it may be restricted to weekend only.
+Yes, the resort opens up night skiing later on in the season – depending on conditions it may be restricted to weekends only.
 Night skiing is usually open Thursday and Saturday nights.

 For night skiing the Rio is illuminated by 52 large spotlights dotted along the 5.8km route.